Stella0A/Stella0A/README.md

 ## 👋Hi there, I'm Oluwatosin Akindolie

-Analyst with a strong research and statistical analysis foundation, focused on helping businesses optimize performance and drive data-driven decisions through advanced analytics and data visualization.
+A Data Analyst with a strong research and statistical analysis foundation, focused on helping businesses optimize performance and drive data-driven decisions through advanced analytics and data visualization.
 I work as a Performance Media Analyst, combining data analysis, digital marketing strategies, and creative insights to optimize paid media campaigns across platforms such as Google Ads and Bing<br/>
 - 🎓 MSc in Applied Artificial Intelligence and Data Analytics from the University of Bradford, UK.
 - 🎓 2022 Recipient of the Office For Student Scholarship for Artificial Intelligence and Data Analytics.
 - 🎓 2024 Award For Outstanding Place Student.